Ferdinand Möller: Ferdinand Möller archive

 The Ferdinand Möller archive, consisting of large numbers of papers gifted by Angelika Fessler-Möller in 1984, is housed at the Berlinische Galerie (museum).

 Ferdinand Möller foundation

-During the decade following reunification, starting in 1994, four paintings that he been on display at the Moritzburg gallery in Halle, having been confiscated from Möller in the late 1940s were returned to his youngest daughter, Angelika Fessler-Möller (1919–2002).
+During the decade following reunification, starting in 1994, four paintings that had been on display at the Kunstmuseum Moritzburg Halle (Saale), having been confiscated from Möller in the late 1940s were returned to his youngest daughter, Angelika Fessler-Möller (1919–2002).
 She reacted by teaming up, in 1995, with the art dealer Wolfgang Wittrock to create the Berlin-based Ferdinand Möller foundation.
 The foundation is funded, in part, from the restoration and sale of certain paintings formerly owned by the art dealer Ferdinand Möller.
 It applies the capital gains generated through the increase in the value of its paintings to promoting research in the fields of German expressionist art as well as on National Socialist strategy for culture and the arts.
 It also supports the documentation of art works identified as "degenerate" and removed from German public collections in and directly after 1937.